DAVEXACOM/IIB-WESB-BOMAP-CONV/README.md

 # IIB-WESB-BOMAP-CONV
-WESB BO Map to IIB Graphical Map converstion utilities to accelerate the BO Map conversion
+WESB BO Map to IIB Graphical Map conversion utilities to accelerate the BO Map conversion
 #
-Materials being prepared for publication - watch this space

 This utility uses IIB v9.0 message flows and ESQL to convert WESB BO Map files (XML) to IIB Graphical Data Mapper files (XML).
 There are two IIB workspaces provided.